CodeDredd/pinia-orm/docs/content/2.api/2.model/2.fields-relations/morph-to.md

 ---
-title: 'morphOne()'
+title: 'morphTo()'
-description: 'Makes a `morph one` relation of the property'
+description: 'Makes a "morph to" relation of the property'
 ---

 ## Usage